UNiXMIT/UNiXextend/docker/db2.md

 db2 -t -vmf db2.sql |tee db2.sql.out
 ```

 t – terminated – the statements are terminated with a delimiter.
-The default delimiter is the semi-colon
+The default delimiter is the semi-colon.
 v – verbose – the statement will be echoed in output prior to the result of the statement.
-This is extremely useful when reviewing output or troubleshooting failed statements
+This is extremely useful when reviewing output or troubleshooting failed statements.
-m – prints the number of lines affected by DML
+m – prints the number of lines affected by DML.
-f – file – indicates that db2 should execute statements from a file, with the filename specified one space after the f
+f – file – indicates that db2 should execute statements from a file, with the filename specified one space after the f.

 ### Remove your container
 ```